 The Peacock Angel in other Religions

 The Yezidis maintain that Tawsi Melek is manifest in all religions, although not always in the form of a peacock.
-It is because of this that the various manifestations of Tawsi Melek are not grouped together as being his various masks.
-The following are just a few of the various manifestations of Tawsi Melek in religions worldwide:
+This is because in ancient times the various tribes of people on the Earth were initially taught the secrets of worship and human enlightenment by the Peacock Angel but later changed his appearance and name.
+His titles of Savior and King of the World remained, however.
+The following are just a few of the forms Tawsi Melek eventually morphed into around the globe:

 • Murugan/Skanda/Sanat Kumara of the Hindus